Boosting Ensembles for Statistics of Tails at Conditionally Optimal Advance Split Times

 \subsection{Baseline simulation and statistics}

 We run a ``short DNS'' of length $T_{\text{short}}=4\times10^3$ days $\approx11$ years (after a 500-day spinup) to supply the pool of initially un-perturbed (``ancestral'') events.
 Then, to provide ``ground truth'' statistics, we run a control simulation, or ``long DNS'', of duration $T_{\text{long}}=16\times10^3\text{ days}\approx44$ years, which is $O(1600)$ eddy turnover times and $O(160)$ jet meandering times (see Fig. \ref{fig:hovmoller} caption for timescale definitions).
-However, in estimating climatological statistics, we take advantage of statistical zonal symmetry by concatenating the timeseries of all 64 longitudes, increasing the effective sample size by a factor of $\sim L/$(some typical correlation length).
+However, in estimating climatological statistics from the long DNS, we take advantage of statistical zonal symmetry by concatenating the timeseries of all 64 longitudes, increasing the effective sample size by a factor of $\sim L/$(some typical correlation length).
 Conceptually, the short and long DNS are analogous to ``training'' and ``validation'' datasets in standard machine learning procedures, in the sense that we want to infer properties of the validation set using only information extracted from the training set (for example, by perturbing and re-simulating events seen in training).
-As we show below, simply counting events from the short DNS gives probability estimates that deterioriate below $\sim\frac1{32}$, which we aim to rectify with boosting.
+As we show below, simply counting events from the short DNS gives probability estimates that deterioriate at high levels of severity, which we aim to rectify with boosting.